indimail/indimail-virtualdomains/.github/README-indimail.md

 The above lines indicates that indimail-mta has received a new message, and its queue ID is 660188.
 What this means is that is [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) has created a file named <u>/var/indimail/queue/mess/NN/660188</u>.
 The i-node number of the file is 660188.
 This is the queue file that contains the message.
 The queue ID is guaranteed to be unique as long as the message remains in the queue (you can't have two files with the same i-node in a filesystem).

 To perform virus scanning, it would be trivial to do virus scanning on the mess file above in [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) itself.
-That is exactly what IndiMail does by using a feature called Qmail High Performance Virus Scanner (**QHPSI**). **QHPSI** was conceptualized by Erwin Hoffman.
+That is exactly what IndiMail does by using a feature called <b>Qmail High Performance Virus Scanner</b> (**QHPSI**). **QHPSI** was conceptualized by Erwin Hoffman and this feature comes from [s/qmail](https://www.fehcom.de/sqmail/sqmail.html).
 You can read here for more details.

 IndiMail takes **QHPSI** forward by adding the ability to add plugins.
 The **QHPSI** extension for [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) allows to call an arbitary virus scanner directly, scanning the incoming data-stream on STDIN.
 Alternatively, it allows plugins to be loaded from the <u>/usr/lib/indimail/plugins</u> directory.
 This directory can be changed by defining **PLUGINDIR** environment variable. **QHPSI** can be advised to pass multiple arguments to the virus scanner for customization.
 To run external scanner or load scanner plugins, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) calls <b>qhpsi</b>, a program setuid to qscand.
 By default, <b>qhpsi</b> looks for the symbol virusscan to invoke the scanner.
 The symbol can be changed by setting the environment variable **QUEUE_PLUGIN** to the desired symbol.